 Danny Dyer, a legendary member of EastEnders, is reportedly making a much-awaited return to The Football Factory.

-As viewers are aware, the adored landlord of Queen Vic disappeared at sea over the holiday season last year, eerily emulating Harold Bishop from Neighbours.
+As fans are aware, the adored landlord of Queen Vic disappeared at sea over the holiday season last year, eerily emulating Harold Bishop from Neighbours.

-When a pregnant Janine Butcher (Charlie Brooks) drove him and his beloved soulmate Linda Carter (Kellie Bright) into the water, he had the honorable intention of entering the dangerous waves to save her.
+When a pregnant Janine Butcher (Charlie Brooks) drove him and his adored soulmate Linda Carter (Kellie Bright) into the ocean, he had the honorable purpose of entering the dangerous waters to save her.

 Mick, acting on Linda’s orders, rescued the cunning Janine and their unborn child first, then went back out to sea to find his true love—not realizing that she had made it to land safely.

-Danny’s other well-known role before joining EastEnders was that of Tommy Johnson in the 2004 sports drama The Football Factory.
-The movie will celebrate its 20th anniversary next year, and it appears that Danny will be playing the same part.
+Danny’s other well-known role prior to EastEnders was Tommy Johnson in the 2004 sports drama The Football Factory.
+The hardman appears to be playing the same part when the movie celebrates its 20th anniversary next year.

 “Hopefully, they can make enough progress so that it is released in 2024, in time for the 20th anniversary.”

-“Danny is really excited about this project and is eager to reinvest himself in the role,” they continued.
+“Danny is really excited about this project and is eager to reinvest himself in the character,” they continued.

-Fans of EastEnders were devastated to lose such a beloved character, and Danny’s departure from the soap opera marked the end of an incredibly popular era.
+Fans of EastEnders were heartbroken to lose such a beloved character, and Danny’s departure from the soap opera marked the end of an incredibly popular era.

-Danny, 46, has now opened up about why he left the show, stating that the drop in quality was a major factor.
+Danny, 46, has now opened out about why he left the program, stating that the drop in quality was a major factor.

 “They messed up in the last moments.”
-Though I’m sorry it had to end, I’d f***ing had enough.
+Though I’m sorry it had to stop, I’d f***ing had enough.

-Meanwhile, EastEnders has flourished under the direction of its new head coach, Chris Clenshaw, who has essentially brought the BBC One soap opera back to its former splendor.
+Meanwhile, EastEnders has flourished under the direction of its new head coach, Chris Clenshaw, who has essentially brought the BBC One soap opera back to its previous splendor.

-The long-running serial has won an unprecedented amount of accolades since Chris assumed control, including multiple awards at the British Soap Awards, the NTAs, and the Inside Soap Awards, including Best Soap.
+The long-running serial has garnered an unusual amount of accolades since Chris assumed over, including many prizes at the British Soap prizes, the NTAs, and the Inside Soap Awards, including Best Soap.